rob-burrus/CarND-LaneLines-P1/README.md

 ## Finding Lane Lines on the Road
 A software pipeline that uses traditional computer vision (CV) techniques to identify and track the position of lane lines in a video stream.
-Note that this project is trained on very specific road and light coniditions and performance can be expected to drop if applied to other scenarios.
+Note that this project is trained on very specific road and light conditions and performance can be expected to drop if applied to other scenarios.

 ## Pipeline